|Nutrition Facts (per serving)|

 These country-style pinto beans start with dry pinto beans, making them a great budget meal choice.
 The simmered pinto beans are finished in the oven with the addition of diced leftover ham, chopped vegetables, and a barbecue sauce that is boldly flavored with molasses and ketchup.
 Bell peppers, bacon drippings, and onions add even more flavor and richness to the simple dish.

 Feel free to use leftover pulled pork or beef brisket in these beans in place of the ham.
 For a vegetarian version, use vegetable oil instead of the bacon drippings and omit the ham.

-- 1 pound (2 cups) dried pinto beans
+1 pound dried pinto beans, about 2 cups

 1/2 pepper green bell pepper, diced